 First thing first, welcome!
 Signing up for SunDo is easy and simple.
-All you need to do is to download the app, choose the Volunteer option, create your profile and… start volunteering!
+All you need to do is to download the app, create your profile and… start volunteering!

 Volunteers do not pay to use the app, but farmers pay a matching fee for each volunteer who has registered and arrived an activity.